 Croteaux Vineyards had been listed as a winery without a tasting room.
-It has since been purchased, as of August 2019, and the tasting room will reopen this Spring, but due to the virus, this has been postponed.
+It has since been purchased, as of August 2019, and the tasting garden was to reopen this Spring, but due to the virus, this has been postponed.
 However, Croteaux is again releasing its wines, which can be purchased online or by curbside pickup at the site. https://www.croteaux.com/home

 Peconic Bay Winery, which derives its name from the eponymous body of water by which it is located, was established in 1979 by Ray Blum, making it one of the oldest wineries in Long Island.
 Owned by Paul and Ursula Lowerre, who live and work in New York City, the winery closed its doors in October of 2013, because, according to Paul, as quoted in the North Fork Patch of October 28, “Our decision to stop production at Peconic Bay Winery was based on simple economics. . . .
 I’m not going to say we’re finished producing wine – but we’re most likely finished making wine for ourselves.”